 14. Marie Laveau House of Voodoo

 The Marie Laveau House is an interesting spot to visit and check out.
-It is a small museum, store with many Voodoo items, and even a Voodoo altar.
+It is a small museum, a store with many Voodoo items, and even an altar.

 The history of Marie Laveau, the Voodoo Queen of New Orleans, is quite interesting, and nothing like American Horror Story makes her out to be.
 In short, she was a hairdresser that was privy to the information (gossip) she overheard while working or from other servants.
 She took that information and provided paid counsel for those that sought it.
 As well as assist them with keeping evil spirits away.

 Visiting the House of Voodoo is a great opportunity to learn more about this religion.

 Another historical mansion to add to your list is the Lalaurie Mansion.
 It is one of the most haunted houses in the French Quarter.
 It was also featured in season 3 of American Horror Stories.